 The commercial web attracted speculative investment on an extraordinary scale.
 Companies with no revenue model, no clear path to profit, and often no clear purpose attracted hundreds of millions in venture capital and public market investment simply by adding '.com' to their names and projecting exponential user growth.
 Pets.com, Webvan, Kozmo.com, and hundreds of others burned through capital at rates that seemed justified only if the internet would remake all commerce in five years.

-The crash that began in March 2000 when the NASDAQ peaked and began its 78 percent decline was painful for investors and company employees but ultimately did not disrupt the underlying growth of internet infrastructure and usage.
+The crash that began in March 2000 was painful for investors and company employees but ultimately did not disrupt the underlying growth of internet infrastructure and usage.
 The companies that survived — Amazon, Google, eBay — emerged with stronger competitive positions because their weaker competitors had been eliminated.
+Amazon's share price fell from $107 in 1999 to $7 in 2001 before beginning its long ascent to become one of the most valuable companies in history.
 The crash also produced a period of sober reassessment that set the stage for Web 2.0.

 Web 2.0 and Social Media (2004)